-The mission controlling branch - or short: Mission Control - is the EATC's ops center of all running flight movements.
-The team of MSCN always has an eye on what becomes necessary in case of unforeseen events.
+The Mission Control branch - or short: Micon - is the EATC's ops center of all running flight movements.
+The team of Micon always has an eye on what becomes necessary in case of unforeseen events.

 To achieve an overview of all flight activities soldiers work in a huge open-plan office, communicate with the aircrews, exchange information with enhanced software (MEAT) and monitor all flight movements.
-The head of Mission Control is the shift leader, normally an experienced senior officer who generally manages the whole team and orchestrates all necessary steps to achieve a successful mission execution.
-A flight controller monitors all flight-related topics , e.g. load limitations, flying duty times and other issues.
-Moreover, the flight dispatcher is part of the team.
+The head of Mission Control is the Shift Leader, normally an experienced senior officer who generally manages the whole team and orchestrates all necessary steps to achieve a successful mission execution.
+A Flight Controller monitors all flight-related topics , e.g. load limitations, flying duty times and other issues.
+Moreover, the Flight Dispatcher is part of the team.
 His job is to create routings and to make sure that diplomatic clearances are granted.
 In case of unforeseen events or short term ATRs, the personnel at Mission Control is capable to take all necessary steps.
 You will see in the illustrated examples below that Micon truly executes OPCON on a word-wide scale and all around the clock…

 Termez/Uzbekistan, 1:00 local